J.D. Program

 Required Courses

-• Second-Year.
-Students must take the two credit Legal Research course in their second year (effective with the class of 2013) They also must take the Constitutional Rights class in the Fall of the second year.
+- Second-Year.
+Students must take the two credit Applied Legal Research course in their second year (effective with the class of 2013) They also must take the Constitutional Rights class in the Fall of the second year.

 Writing Requirements

-• Writing Seminar Requirement.
-Students may fulfill the writing requirement by enrolling in a designated "writing requirement seminar," normally in the second year, or the first semester of the third year.
+Writing Seminar Requirement.
+Students may fulfill the writing seminar requirement by enrolling in a designated writing seminar.
+This course is normally taken during the second year, or the first semester of the third year.

-The criteria for an acceptable seminar will include: a single paper written by one student alone that requires research.
+Writing seminar criteria: a single paper written by one student alone that requires research.
 The paper must represent at least 75% of the seminar grade.
 The course must be taught by a regular or emeritus faculty member.

-The criteria for a suitable drafting class will be: a substantial written product or series of products which are collectively substantial that require research (with the exception of well-conceived closed drafting classes).
-The written work is to be done by one student alone and the work will represent 75% of the course grade.
-The course may be taught by a regular, emeritus, or adjunct faculty member, or visiting faculty with comparable qualifications.
+Drafting course criteria: a substantial written product or series of products which are collectively substantial that require research (with the exception of well-conceived closed drafting classes).
+The written work is to be done by one student alone and the work will represent at least 75% of the course grade.
+The course may be taught by a regular, emeritus, adjunct, or visiting faculty member.

 J.D.
 Program Attendance Policy